smereka10/TactileClock/README.md

 =============

-This Android app vibrates the current time when the display is locked and the power button is clicked.
-If the double click is performed accidentally while the display is still active, the app can warn with a long, persistent vibration.
+This Android app vibrates the current time when the display is locked and the power button is double-clicked.
+If the click is performed accidentally while the display is still active, the app can warn with a long, persistent vibration.

 You may also use Tactile clock to keep informed about the current time.
 The app